abpframework/abp/docs/en/Blog-Posts/2024-07-30-Announcing-ABP-Studio/post.md

 # Announcing ABP Studio (beta) General Availability

+ABP Framework makes your daily coding activities much easier, more convenient, and even more enjoyable.
+However, building a software product is not just about coding.
+We know that you need to build, run, test, debug and deploy your software, and trace errors on a failure.
+You also should to design architecture of your overall solution and perform many common operations on your solutions in addition to the coding activity.

+We'd already provided tools like [ABP CLI](https://abp.io/cli) and [ABP Suite](https://abp.io/suite) for these kind of purposes before.
+[ABP Studio](https://abp.io/studio) takes this one long step further and offers a tool that you can use continuously throughout your coding activities, help you for non-coding activities to make you focus on your software development.

 I am very excited to announce that the ABP Studio (beta) is generally available to everyone.
 It is now downloadable on the [get started page](https://abp.io/get-started) of the [new ABP Platform website](https://abp.io/blog/new-abp-platform-is-live).

 ## What is ABP Studio?